karins/CoherenceFramework/README.md

 Particular patterns may prove typical to speciﬁc discourse types and identify the ‘intentional discourse structure'.
 We examine the syntactic structure of sentence pairs, to establish any patterns.
 This done by computing the most frequent syntactic productions that occur in adjacent sentences.
-We initially work with parse tree productions, invsetigating pairs of syntactic items.
+We initially work with parse tree productions, investigating pairs of syntactic items.